nf-core/taxprofiler/docs/usage.md

 An [example samplesheet](../assets/samplesheet.csv) has been provided with the pipeline.

 :::warning
-FASTA input will not go through any preprocessing steps, and will go directly straight to profiling.
+FASTA input will not go through any preprocessing steps, and will go directly to profiling.
 :::

 ### Full database sheet